crystalsand10/MGT_docs/source/website.rst

 .. _website:

 ***********************************
-MGTdb
+MGTdb website features
 ***********************************

 MGTdb is a webservice and database system which enables a user to upload isolates, obtain MGT assignments and explore these in the context of the local and global database of isolates.
-MGTdb is currently available for three organisms namely, *Salmonella* Typhimurium (Payne *et al* 2020) at https://mgtdb.unsw.edu.au/salmonella, *Salmonella* Enteritidis (Luo *et al* 2021) at https://mgtdb.unsw.edu.au/enteritidis and *Vibrio cholerae* (Cheney *et al* 2021) at https://mgtdb.unsw.edu.au/vibrio.
+MGTdb is currently available for three organisms namely, *Salmonella* Typhimurium (Payne *et al.* 2020) at https://mgtdb.unsw.edu.au/salmonella, *Salmonella* Enteritidis (Luo *et al.* 2021) at https://mgtdb.unsw.edu.au/enteritidis and *Vibrio cholerae* (Cheney *et al.* 2021) at https://mgtdb.unsw.edu.au/vibrio.

 The MGT website is available at: https://mgtdb.unsw.edu.au